Information for students

 Cumberland Community School offers a state of the art fitness suite which students can access both as part of the PE curriculum and during lunch time clubs twice a week.

 Your form tutor is there to help you with day to day problems and to listen to you.
-You will see them formally several times a week and you must find them if you need to tell them something.
+You must find them if you need to tell them something.
 They would love to hear your good news too.

 ALL staff and students have access to a free magic breakfast Monday - Friday from 7.45am - 8.15am in the school canteen.